 About: The Neighborhood Leadership Academy was created in 2002, and connects resources at the University – the Community Partnership Project, the Nonprofit Management and Leadership Program, and University of Missouri Extension – with residents and neighborhoods throughout the metropolitan area who are interested in improving their communities.

 The Neighborhood Leadership Academy (NLA) provides hands-on leadership training that emphasizes community building principles, organizational leadership and management practices, and personal leadership skills.
 Throughout the Academy, each participant identifies and designs a community-building project for their neighborhood or organization.

-Each year, the NLA brings together a diverse group of up to 20 current or potential neighborhood leaders for 10 sessions over a four-month period.
+Each year, the NLA brings together a diverse group of up to 20 current or potential neighborhood leaders for 10 sessions over a three-month period.
 Participants are actively involved in their neighborhoods and represent communities from throughout the St. Louis region.
 Academy participants may be municipal elected officials, neighborhood association members, community-based organization staff, or resident volunteers.

 More than 200 neighborhood and organization leaders from throughout the St. Louis region have participated in the NLA, learning the skills and building the networks necessary to create livable communities.